 Dori develops recipes, blogs, teaches, and consults about gluten-free recipes, fermentation techniques, and nutrient-dense foods.
 Visit her at NourishingFoodways.com.

 **Dori's Disclaimer: I’m not a health-care professional.
 This article is based upon personal my opinions and research.
 Some individuals are highly salt sensitive.
 Always seek the advice of a health practitioner that you trust before altering your diet.

-- Find quality sources of sea salt on the Kitchen Kop resources page!
+- Find quality sea salt here

 - See “Reducing Dietary Sodium: The Case for Caution” from the February 2010 JAMA.